Prompts to Proxies: Emulating Human Preferences via a Compact LLM Ensemble

 \section{Prompts to Proxies (\algname)}

-To implement our preference reconstruction strategy in the survey context, we engineer a modular alignment system called \textbf{Prompts to Proxies (\algname)} (Figure \ref{fig:concept illustration}).
-The system consists of two core components: (1) active endowment generation, powered by a dynamic attribute bank, and (2) regression-based aggregation, where constrained variable section algorithms form the backbone.
-They concretize the two stages of alignment introduced in the previous section and enable the generation of a compact set of opinionated LLM agents to emulate the results of observed population-level surveys.
+To operationalize our preference reconstruction strategy in the survey context, we engineer a modular alignment system called \textbf{Prompts to Proxies (\algname)} (Figure \ref{fig:concept illustration}).
+The system consists of two core components: (1) active endowment generation, powered by a dynamic attribute bank, and (2) regression-based aggregation, where constrained a variable selection algorithm forms the backbone.
+They concretize the two stages of alignment introduced in the previous section and enable the generation of a compact set of opinionated LLM agents to emulate population-level survey results.